Skip to content

 Health insurance costs Premiums for the child can be included in the worksheet.
 Ask your employer, insurer, Medicaid, or PeachCare for documents.

-Other parent information Address, employer, date of birth, and Social Security number help locate the parent.
-Give old addresses, relatives, former jobs, and any safe contact details.
+Other parent information Address, employer, date of birth, and Social Security number can help locate the parent.
+Give old addresses, relatives, former jobs, and safe contact details you have.

 Paternity and unmarried parents

 If the parents were not married when the child was born, legal paternity may need to be established before a support order can be entered.
-Georgia lists three common ways: parents were legally married when the child was born, parents signed a voluntary acknowledgment, or paternity is established by court or administrative order.
+Georgia lists three common paths: the parents were legally married when the child was born, both parents signed a voluntary acknowledgment, or paternity was established by court or administrative order.

 Legitimation is different

-Child support and paternity are not the same as custody or visitation.
+Child support and paternity are not the same as custody, visitation, or legitimation.
 DCSS says it does not provide legal services for visitation or legitimation.
 Ask legal aid, a lawyer, or the court about those issues.

 Payments, missed payments, and enforcement

 Georgia uses the Family Support Registry to collect and process many court-ordered child support payments.
-The Family Support Registry page explains how payments are processed, where mailed payments go, and how online payment options work.
+The Registry page explains online payment options and payment mailing instructions.

-Custodial parents generally receive payments by direct deposit or debit card because DCSS no longer mails paper child support checks.
-The payment options page says direct deposit must use the custodial parent’s own bank account, not someone else’s account.
+Custodial parents generally receive payments by direct deposit or debit card.
+The payment options page says DCSS no longer mails paper child support checks, and direct deposit must use the custodial parent’s own bank account.

-If the other parent does not pay, enforcement is not instant, but Georgia has several tools.
-DCSS may use income withholding, unemployment or workers’ compensation withholding, tax refund intercept, credit bureau reporting, license suspension or revocation, lottery intercept, liens, bank account actions, passport actions, contempt, or other legal tools.
+If the other parent does not pay, enforcement is not instant, but DCSS has several tools.
+Those can include income withholding, tax refund intercept, license actions, credit bureau reporting, bank actions, liens, passport actions, contempt, and other legal steps depending on the case.

-If you have a court order, be careful with cash or app payments sent outside the official system.
-Ask DCSS or the court how payments should be made.
-Keep records of every payment, even when the other parent says they will “make it up later.”
+If you have a court order, ask DCSS or the court how payments should be made.
+Keep records of every payment.
+Cash or app payments outside the official system can create proof problems later.

 Changing a child support order